 This post may contain affiliate links.
 Please see our disclosure policy.

-You all go crazy for my coconut loaf cake and let me tell you, you’re going to LOVE this coconut poke cake just as much!
-It’s creamy, dreamy, super easy to make, and loaded with coconut flavor.
-Perfect for any time of year and always a hit!
+You all go crazy for my coconut loaf cake, so I already know you’re going to love this coconut poke cake just as much.
+It’s creamy, dreamy, incredibly easy to make, and loaded with coconut flavor—perfect any time of year and always a hit.

 Love coconut?
-Make sure to check out my coconut macaroons and coconut cream pie!
+Be sure to check out my coconut macaroons and coconut cream pie, too.

 Pin this now to find it later